xrdocs-staging/8000/_blogs/2025-03-23-cisco-8000-line-cards-88-lc1-12th24fh-e-and-88-lc1-52y8h-em-architecture-white-paper.md

 - As Breakout, fully populated into all 36 Ports.
 36 ports x (4x25 GbE) = 144x25 GbE total

 40 GbE
-- As Native 40G Optic , populated into odd ports, 18x40GbE total.
+- As Native 40G Optic, populated into odd ports, 18x40GbE total.

 100 GbE
 - As Native 100G Optic, fully populated into all 36 Ports
-- As 2x100 GbE breakout populated into 12 200G ports, as 4x100 GbE breakout populated into 24 400G ports = 120 x 100 GbE total
+- As 2x100 GbE breakout populated into 12 QSFP28-DD ports, as 4x100 GbE breakout populated into 24 QSFP56-DD ports = 120 x 100 GbE total

 400 GbE
-- As Native 400G Optic, fully populated into 24 Ports
+- As Native 400G Optic, fully populated into 24 QSFP56-DD Ports

 ### Maximum port scale and support on Cisco 88-LC1-52Y8H-EM
 The following table represents the maximum number of ports the 88-LC1-52Y8H-EM line card can support.